 Blood Pinky Promise

 In 1993, I married a man with the same last name as my mother’s maiden name.
+No we're not kissing Cousins.
 I was home on leave in 2007 when my mother received the dreaded phone call that Beverly was in Mercy Hospital and wasn’t expected to live much longer.
 On my way to see her, fond childhood memories of Aunt Christ and Beverly flooded my mind.
-Update this sentence to: I briefly embraced Cousin Ava in the parking lot.
+I briefly embraced Cousin Ava in the parking lot.
 Once again, the excruciating pain consumed us, and we unintentionally avoided one another.
-Beverly was bedridden and it was DeJa’Vu - I had a flashback of my childhood when Aunt Christ was bedridden, and I was praying at her bedside.
+Beverly was bedridden and it was DeJa’Vu - I had a flashback of my childhood when Aunt Christ was bedridden, and I used to pray at her bedside.
 I asked Beverly if she wanted me to pray, and with a big grin on her face she replied, “Of course Cousin.”
 Uncontrollable tears streamed down my face as I held her hand and prayed aloud.
 After leaving, I glanced down and noticed the visible indentations from her long fingernails on the backside of my hand and it reminded me of our blood pinky promise.
 It was the last time I saw Cousin Beverly alive.

 In October 2021, on the anniversary weekend of Cousin Beverly's death, the Holy Spirit said "Flower Gurlz Gala" and the flower Gurlz Gala in 2024 will bring awareness to the Rosenwald Fund Study and honor Beverly on her 55th heavenly birthday.
 My research has been a labor of love. #FAMILYLOVEMATTERS